Pregnancy loss can take an enormous emotional toll on individuals and couples attempting to build a family.

 - a team of 30 award-winning scientists, embryologists, and lab techs who work behind the scenes to optimize your embryo development

-- in-house Domar Center psychologists who understand the impact of miscarriage and offer free, immediate counseling sessions for those who experience a pregnancy loss
+- an in-house fertility wellness center, which offers psychologists who understand the impact of miscarriage and provide free, immediate counseling sessions for those who experience a pregnancy loss

 Have questions about your fertility?
 Rhonda can help!
 Rhonda has been with us since 1986 and is a phone call or email away if you need general advice or answers to specific questions.